willjgh/UROP/README.md

 - Bootstrap: sample with replacement to obtain N bootstrap samples, each of size n
 - calculate point estimate of stationary distribution for each bootstrap sample (proportions of selected states within the sample)
 - Confidence Intervals: for each state have N estimates of stationary probaility, use e.g. 97.5% and 2.5% quantiles for 95% CI for true prob.

+Plots can be produced to show histograms of stationary estimates along with CI bounds, for each state.

+Introductory analysis of variance using width of CI is shown, but expanded later.

+# Linear Prog
+Initial investigation into using packages to solve LP optimization problems, and formulating Qp = 0 systems to solve for parameters.

+## LP
+The true statinonary distribution p satisfies Qp = 0, where Q is the rate matrix (or generator G) of the chain/reaction system containing the reaction rate constants k_{r}: parameters that we wish to infer.
+This can be decomposed into a sum of constant Q_{r} matrices:
+Qp = \sum_{r=1}^{R} k_{r} * Q_{r} * P = 0
+#### Outer Approximation
+The true reaction rate constants k_{r} must satisfy this equation (define as membership of a set S), which can then be used as a constraint for LP to find upper and lower bounds via min and max of k_{r}.
+The solution bounds provide an "outer approximation": a larger, more conservative set, containing the true set of solutions, which can then be refined, hopefully approcahing the true set of k_{r} values.
+### Infinite equations
+The state space of species in reaction (e.g. number of molecules) is generally infinite (0,1,2,...), giving an infinite system of equations (infinite dim Q).
+However, we cannot make use of all of them, nor do we need to, using *state space truncations*.
+In this, we choose a subset of states x (or equations/rows of Q) to use, only including equations involving those P(x).
+Initially we use the first few x's: 0,1,2,... but we will later investigate what the best truncations to use are, and how this depends on context.

+## Known P
+Assuming the exact stationary distribution P is known, the main LP equation reduces to a set of linear equality constraints, with a linear objective, for the k_{r} variables:

+min k_{r}
+s.t. \sum_{r=1}^{R} k_{r} * Q_{r} * P = 0
+    k_{r} > 0

+Given a sufficient number of equations (for the number of unknowns) the solution should be the exact k_{r} values used in simulation.

+## Unkown P: bounds